 The company was listed on the Hong Kong stock market in December 2016, boasting a 174% growth rate.
 This growth rate is also a new record in history, and the market value has reached over HK$ 80 billion.

 In 2016, the main income source of companies that make such beauty apps are advertisements, mobile phone sales, and games.
 However, in 2017, mobile phone sales have been poor.
 Now, the main sources of income are advertisements, games, and e-commerce.

-The newly established e-commerce business is a “live video” business which has recently become popular in China.
-According to an announcement earlier this year, sales jumped from 70,000 RMB in the 2nd Quarter to 9.2 million RMB in the 3rd Quarter.
-A remarkable growth!
+The newly established e-commerce business is a live video business which has recently become popular in China.
+According to an announcement earlier this year, sales jumped from 70,000 RMB in the second quarter to 9.2 million RMB in the third quarter - a remarkable growth!

-Overall, beauty and photo apps, as well as the use of influencer marketing seems to be on the rise.
+Overall, the beauty app obsession in China, as well as the use of influencer marketing seems to be on the rise.
 However, it is important for brands to consider their target consumer and their expectations of apps and influencers.
 Brands will have to conduct research on consumers and determine what is trending among them in order to stand out from the competition.